lucaswarwick02/lucas-unity-assets/Runtime/Arcadian/Animation/README.md

 # Animation

+> Click [here](../../../README.md) to go back.

 `AnimationLoop`

 A reusable Unity component for quickly animating a sequence of sprites on a `SpriteRenderer` or `UI.Image`.
-Useful for creating looping or one-off animations (like effect, UI icons, or simple character aniamtions) without needing an Animator Controller, giving lightweight, scriptable control over timing, looping, and destruction on completion.
+Useful for creating looping or one-off animations (like effect, UI icons, or simple character animations) without needing an Animator Controller, giving lightweight, scriptable control over timing, looping, and destruction on completion.

 Example Usage:
 ```c#